What is an ankle sprain?

 R = Rest.
-Stay off the injured ankle to help it heal.
-This also helps prevent further injury.
+Stay off the injured ankle.
+This helps it heal and also helps prevent further injury.
 Your doctor might have you use crutches if walking is too painful.
 Stay off your feet most of the time until you can walk without pain.

 I = Ice.
 Ice helps keep the swelling down.
-It also helps to reduce pain.
+It also helps reduce pain.
 Put an ice pack on the ankle for 15 minutes.
 Take the ice off for 10 minutes.
 Put ice back on for 10 minutes.
-Then use ice for 15 minutes at a time three times a day for two more days.
+Then use ice for 15 minutes at a time, 3 times a day, for 2 more days.

 C = Compression.
 Compression (wrapping the ankle with a strip of elastic cloth) will help decrease swelling and support your ankle.
-You can use an elastic wrap from the drugstore, or get an air splint from your doctor.
+You can use an elastic wrap from the drug store or get an air splint from your doctor.
 (Your doctor will show you how to use it.)
 Be careful not to wrap the ankle too tightly.
-That would slow the blood flow to your foot.
+This would slow the blood flow to your foot.
 Use the elastic bandage for 1 to 2 days.

 What can I take for pain?

-Most doctors recommend anti-inflammatory medicines such as ibuprofen (brand names: Advil, Medipren, Motrin, Nuprin), naprosyn (brand name: Aleve) or ketoprofen (brand name: Orudis KT).
-You can also take acetaminophen (brand names: Tylenol, Datril, Panadol), although this medicine isn't an anti-inflammatory.
+Most doctors recommend anti-inflammatory medicines such as ibuprofen (brand names: Advil, Motrin, Nuprin), naproxen (brand name: Aleve), or ketoprofen (brand name: Orudis KT).
+You can also take acetaminophen for pain (brand names: Tylenol, Datril, Panadol), although this medicine is not an anti-inflammatory.

 After my ankle sprain heals, what can I do to strengthen my ankle?

 It's important for you to strengthen your ankle after a sprain.
 This helps prevent another injury.
-Use elastic tubing (available at drug stores and most sports equipment stores) and follow a few basic exercises, described below.
-Do 10 repetitions of each exercise (this is called a “set”); do three sets of each exercise, twice a day.
-For example, in the morning, you'll do 40 repetitions (four exercises, 10 times each) three times.
-In the evening, you'll do another 40 repetitions three times.
+Use elastic tubing (available at drug stores and most sports equipment stores) and follow a few basic exercises described on the next page.
+Do each exercise 10 times (this is called a “set”); do 3 sets of each exercise, twice a day.
+For example, in the morning, you'll do 40 repetitions (4 exercises, 10 times each) 3 times.
+In the evening, you'll do another 40 repetitions 3 times.

 Exercises After an Ankle Sprain

-Sit on a firm chair, or stand up.
+Sit on a firm chair or stand up.
 Loop one end of the tube around the leg of a sturdy table.
 Loop the other end of the tubing around the foot with the injured ankle.
-Stretch the tubing by moving your foot in to the middle, toward your good ankle.
+Stretch the tubing by moving your foot to the middle, toward your good ankle.

-You can also do these exercises with your uninjured ankle, to keep it strong and less likely to sprain.
+You can also do these exercises with your uninjured ankle, to keep it strong.